 Applicants are required to provide a current CV and contact details for at least two referees.

-- tertiary level qualification in psychology
+- Tertiary level qualification in physiotherapy.

-- current registration with the Australian Health Practitioners Regulation Agency (AHPRA)
+- Current registration with the Australian Health Practitioners Regulation Agency (AHPRA).

-- experience working with children and families from culturally and linguistically diverse backgrounds
+- Experience working with children and families from culturally and linguistically diverse backgrounds.

-- strong interpersonal and written communication skills
+- Strong interpersonal and written communication skills.

-- strong computer literacy in Microsoft applications and Apple applications
+- Strong computer literacy in Microsoft applications and Apple applications.

 The Top End region is home to Darwin, Australia's only tropical capital city.
 Darwin is arguably one of Australia's most cosmopolitan cities with a population consisting of more than 60 nationalities.
 The greater Darwin area has a population of approximately 120,500 people.
 The city's multicultural mix is highlighted by its many exciting cultural festivals and weekly food and craft markets.
 There are plenty of activities to keep you entertained including the Deckchair Cinema, sailing, museums and shopping centres as well as being nearby Litchfield National Park for great camping and swimming.
-The region has a tropical climate with a distinctively dry and wet season.
+The region has a tropical climate with a distinctive dry and wet season.